-The City Council has indicated that they are committed to building a new City Park in another location with the realized proceeds (once the property is sold) that were originally used for the purchase of this property (approximately \$1.2 Million originally spent, with a reasonable interest rate since 2014).
-However, the City Council believes the "highest and best use" of the subject site is for a single-family residential subdivision.
+The City Council has indicated a commitment to building a new City Park in another location with the realized proceeds (once the property is sold) that were originally used for the purchase of this property (approximately \$1.2 Million originally spent, with a reasonable interest rate since 2014).
+However, the City Council has expressed the "highest and best use" of the subject site is for a single-family residential subdivision.
 The contract sales price of the property is \$3.87 Million which represents a substantial economic benefit to the City of Coachella.